 Reap the rewards of everyone’s efforts so far as endeavours throughout the project-work pull together to achieve a smooth go-live moment.

 Reduce the technical performance, organisational and cultural risks associated with making your HR system available to its intended users by preparing well.
 Make informed choices about how you would like the go-live milestone to happen for the business.
-Or if choices are in short supply or perhaps not your decision, at least don’t feel confused about goings on that are not so very mysterious.
+Or if choices are in short supply or perhaps not your decision, at least don’t feel confused about the goings-on that are not so very mysterious.

 When it comes to the people implications of going live, you can improve uptake with comprehensive communication, change champions and the odd carrot.
 But…

 I cannot tell you that now is the moment to relax!